 CEBS Course Updates

 As the employee benefits industry evolves, the CEBS® designation’s curriculum is updated to reflect this reality.
-The Canadian RPA 1 and RPA 2 courses have been fully revised to meet the changing retirement plans landscape.
-These new CEBS courses will help you gain valuable skills that you can put into practice on the job today as well as provide the emergent, cutting-edge knowledge that will prepare you for future roles.
+The Canadian RPA 1 course has been fully revised to meet the changing retirement plans landscape.
+This new CEBS course will help you gain valuable skills that you can put into practice on the job today as well as provide the emergent, cutting-edge knowledge that will prepare you for future roles.

-Study Materials for RPA 1 and RPA 2, including new Study Guides and textbooks are available for purchase.
+Study Materials for RPA 1, including a new Study Guide and textbook are available for purchase.

-Below are outlines of the new Canadian courses:
+Below is an outline of the new Canadian course:

 RPA 1—Managing Retirement Plans Part 1